Mahrukh-Adeel/pawsome-pet-adoption/README.md

 *   Add new features to enhance functionality and user experience.
 *   Improve the user interface by making it more visually appealing and user-friendly.

+### Acknowledgements

+Special thanks to [Sara Khan](https://github.com/SaraKhan-24) for their valuable contributions to the development of the Java Servlet in this project.

 ### License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).